 - South African Wetland Society Tel: 072 232 7709 http://sawetlands.org

 - WESSA (the Wildlife and Environment Society of South Africa) Tel: 011 462 5663 http://wessa.org.za

 - Worldwide Fund for Nature SA (WWF-SA) Tel: 011 339 1152 www.wwf.org.za

 Government & parastatal

-- Working for Wetlands is a joint initiative of the Departments of Environmental Affairs (DEA), Water and Sanitation (DWS) and Agriculture, Forestry and Fisheries (DAFF).
+- Working for Wetlands is a joint initiative of the Departments of Environment, Forestry and Fisheries (DEFF); Human Settlements, Water and Sanitation (DWS); and Agriculture, Land Reform and Rural Development (DALRRD).
 Find information under “Projects and programmes” at www.environment.gov.za.

 - The Gouritz Cluster Biosphere Reserve (GCBR), a UNESCO (United Nations Education, Scientific and Cultural Organisation) designated biosphere reserve.
 See www.gouritz.com.